ttorkk/FPS-Booster-/README.md

 ##### I recommend to enable Game Mode in Settings, it will make FPS more stable and better.

 #### 📌 If you have problems or encounter problems, you can contact Discord : SmurfsCC#3898

+  ### <p align="middle"> Best ISO For Gameings [Download](https://www.mediafire.com/file/d9vzzf80t3ax97g/ggos-0.8.12-968f4b362a48e2d48d8fe07897030a65b9dfe914.iso/file)

+    Then use Rufus to install the ISO onto USB, adjust Legacy to UEFI, the rest is the same.

 ***